-- DERs applying within Distribution Automation zones shall not interfere with the proper operation of the scheme.
-The range of load and DER output levels are checked to ensure proper operation under all conditions otherwise mitigation is required at Customer expense. - DERs proposed within existing protection and automation schemes must be integrated and interoperable to maintain existing levels of reliability. - Systems 250 kW and greater, applying to circuits that have or can have DA schemes, will be required to have telemetry.
+- DERs applying within Distribution Automation zones shall not interfere with the proper portation of the scheme.
+The range of load and DER output levels are checked to ensure proper ation of the scheme.
+The range of load and DER output levels are checked to ensure proper operation under all conditions otherwise mitigation is required at Customer expense. - DERs proposed within existing protection and automation schemes must be integrated and interoperable to maintain existing levels of reliability.
+Systems 250 KW and greater, applying to circuits that have or can have DA schemes, will be required to have telemetry.
 This will provide monitoring of electrical parameters and in the future, control capability that can be exercised during reconfiguration.